Those wanting to capitalise on the benefits of digital signage will have to consider whether they require a high brightness screen.

 Semi-high brightness screens

 An alternative we have been providing in appropriate locations are semi-high brightness screens.
-These screens put out around 700 cd/m² – hence the name semi-high brightness – but are far cheaper than a high brightness screen.
+These screens put out around 700 cd/m² – hence the name semi-high brightness – but are far cheaper than a high bright display.
 In most instances, they are at least half the price.

 Of course, you need to be wary that these screens are, ideally, to be used in windows that receive only partial sunlight throughout the day and so are not always a sufficient alternative.
 In some cases, you may get away with a couple hours of direct sunlight on the window but the effectiveness of the screen will be sub-optimal.